Post subject: Steroids and Lyme Disease a recipe of disaster

 Dr. Burrascano makes it clear in his treatment guidelines that steroid treatment is detrimental, these are excerpts from his guidelines:

 "More evidence has accumulated indicating the severe detrimental effects of the concurrent use of immunosuppressants including steroids in the patient with active B. burgdorferi infection..
 Never give steroids or any other immunosuppressant to any patient who may even remotely be suffering from Lyme, or serious, permanent damage may result, especially if given for anything greater than a short course.
 If immunosuppressive therapy is absolutely necessary, then potent antibiotic treatment should begin at least 48 hours prior to the immunosuppressants.
 The severity of the clinical illness is directly proportional to the spirochete load, the duration of infection, and the presence of co-infections.
 These factors also are proportional to the intensity and duration of treatment needed for recovery.
 More severe illness also results from other causes of weakened defenses, such as from severe stress, immunosuppressants medications, and severe intercurrent illnesses.
 This is why steroids and other immunosuppressants medications are absolutely contraindicated in Lyme.
-This also includes intra-articular steroids." (definiton of intra-articular: situated within, occurring within) See page 12 paragraph 3 for this quote in Burrascano's treatment guidelines. http://www.ilads.org/files/burrascano_0905.pdf
+This also includes intra-articular steroids." (definition of intra-articular: situated within, occurring within) See page 12 paragraph 3 for this quote in Burrascano's treatment guidelines. http://www.ilads.org/lyme/B_guidelines_12_17_08.pdf

 An easy explanation.
 Your immune system are the "soldiers" of your body constantly standing by to attack any foreign invader.
 When an immunosuppressant is used, it is like killing off or knocking out most of your "army", now your body is open to all foreign invasion and while your immune system is knocked out, those invaders can go anywhere, your heart, liver, brain - everywhere.
 Steroids to a lyme patient are like kryptonite to Superman.